thefisk/blog/content/posts/azure-devops-resources-limitations.md

 title: "Azure Devops Resources Limitations"
 date: 2023-05-08T16:33:18+01:00
 draft: false
-description: "Exploring the undocumentated limitations on Azure DevOps pipeline resources"
+description: "Exploring the undocumented limitations on Azure DevOps pipeline resources"
 keywords: ["Azure DevOps", "DevOps", "ADO", "AzDo", "Pipeline", "Service Connections", "Checks"]
 tags: ["Azure", "DevOps"]
 ---

 _The documentation around Azure DevOps can be somewhat lacking, particularly if you find yourself debugging an issue in production.
-In this post I'll explain one of the undocumentated limitations that took several months for Microsoft to get to the bottom of and caused me a major headache in the process._
+In this post I'll explain one of the undocumented limitations that took several months for Microsoft to get to the bottom of and caused me a major headache in the process._

 ### Setting the Scene